How does this company make money?

 What does this company depend on?

-The structure depends on Indian Customs clearance specifically authorised for SEZ operations, dredging permits issued by the Indian Maritime Board, physical connectivity through the Indian Railways network, power supply from the Gujarat state grid, and natural gas pipeline access serving industrial customers inside the SEZ.
+The company cannot operate without Indian Customs clearance to run the SEZ regime, dredging permits from the Indian Maritime Board to keep berths usable, freight connections through the Indian Railways network, power supplied by the Gujarat state grid, and natural gas pipeline access for the industrial customers inside the zone.

 Who depends on this company?